B.J. and the A.C.: Critical reviews

 "B.J. and the A.C." received generally positive reviews from critics.
-The review aggregator website Rotten Tomatoes reported a 82% approval rating with an average rating of 6.2/10 for the episode, based on 11 reviews.
+The review aggregator website Rotten Tomatoes reported an 82% approval rating with an average rating of 6.2/10 for the episode, based on 11 reviews.
 The site's consensus states: "A slight comedown from previous installments, 'B.J. and the A.C.' still contains enough engaging scenes and visual panache to compensate for its heavy-handed plotting."

 Matt Fowler of IGN gave the episode a "great" 8.5 out of 10 and wrote in his verdict, "While not as potent as last week's single-character study, 'B.J. and the A.C.' opened the show up a bit more by revealing more details about Kevin and Laurie's marriage, Tom's situation, and Kevin's philandering.
 All while throwing a nefarious coat of 'ick' over the Guilty Remnant, as they invaded people's homes to spread their nihilism.
 Again, no big answers, but enough engaging moments of coincidence to make you wonder if Tom's 'holy' mission is legit."

 Sonia Saraiya of The A.V.
 Club gave the episode a "C+" grade and wrote, "Well, tonight's episode of The Leftovers takes the idea of subtlety and tosses it out the window — along with a baby (and the bathwater, if we want to keep our idioms intact).
 It is not inherently a bad episode, but girl, it is very heavy-handed.
 I found myself cringing through a lot of it, even though there were moments that managed to speak to me."